 When you understand the main causes of gum disease, you can more successfully prevent it from developing and threatening your oral and overall health.
 For more information, schedule a consultation with Dr. Kania by calling her periodontal office in Encinitas/San Diego, CA, at (760) 642-0711.

-When you come to our office with the early stages of periodontal disease or if…
+When you have the early stages of periodontal disease, or if you have received laser…